 The SU is run for students through our student elected officer team.
 We also have a team of professional staff who are employed to facilitate the smooth running of the SU's day-to-day operations and activities.

-You can also find the SU on all social media platforms and at www.newmansu.org.
+platforms and at www.newmansu.org.

 Alumni and ambassadors